Image Optimizer

 Maximum width or height

-These limits prevent browser crashes and ensure smooth performance across all devices.
+These limits prevent browser crashes and keep performance smooth.

 Privacy & Security